ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 multiple distinct valid pointers (unlike the other blocks, which always define a single valid pointer).
 So a closure block contains a number of functions, and a number of environment entries.
-The functions are indexed by a closure identifier (or closure_id), a unique name generated during compilation of OCaml functions.
+The functions are indexed by _function slots_, unique names generated during compilation of OCaml functions.
 The actual contents of the function are only important for inlining, so we'll assume here that it's roughly a pointer to some piece of code, without any more details.
-The environment entries are indexed by a closure variable.
-Closure variables are not regular variables but identifiers generated during compilation of functions.
+The environment entries are indexed by _value slots_, unique names again generated during compilation of functions.
 Each entry in the environment contains a single value of kind Value.
 - Unknown blocks.
 This regroups all the values that are allowed in OCaml that our model doesn't track, such as abstract or custom values, objects, or mutable strings.